 Jared Bruggeman was introduced as the new Director of Athletics at Missouri Southern State University on June 11, 2009.
-He becomes just the fifth director the school has seen and begins his fourth year as head of the Athletics Department at Southern.
+He becomes just the fifth director the school has seen and begins his fifth year as head of the Athletics Department at Southern.

 In his time at Southern, Bruggeman has helped to see an increase in fundraising, as well as a re-structuring in the Lionbacker Booster Club.
 Southern has seen one of the most productive men's basketball runs in the program's history as the team has made it to two-straight NCAA Tournaments, as well as two-straight 22-plus win seasons and an MIAA Championship in 2011.
 That year, the team went 26-5, and advanced to the Round of 32 in the NCAA Division II Tournament.
 The women's cross country team advanced to the national meet once again, and in 2011, the softball program enjoyed a 13 game improvement and finished the season with an impressive 32-22.
 In the classroom, the Lions had more than 150 of the 325 student-athletes earn at least a 3.0 GPA.

 Also, in his term as AD, the Lions have won all three of the Sonic Trophy's, an annual competition between Missouri Southern and Pittsburg State that pitts the two programs up against each other to find out the top overall athletic program on the court or field of play.

 The Lions had both academic and athletic success in 2010 under Bruggeman's leadership as the men's and women's cross country programs both won MIAA and NCAA Regional titles, while the women finished third nationally.
 The women's outdoor track and field team again won the MIAA title, while on the strength of those finishes, the Lions placed 38th nationally in the Division II Director's Cup Standings.